 An “industry specialist” look at the rise in the price of oil in this week's magazine “L'Usine Nouvelle”.

 Summary: World oil consumption continues to increase.
-In 2004, it increased 3.2% over 2003.
+In 2004, it increased by 3.2% compared to 2003.
 With the popularity of 4-4 large displacements, the development of China, India and other emerging countries, the trend will further accelerate.

 Two questions dominate the market:

 - What is the real production capacity of Saudi Arabia, which could serve as a safety valve in the event of a crisis?

 Saudi Arabia (whose production is exclusively the responsibility of national companies with public capital) has always claimed to have the capacity to rapidly increase (a few weeks or months) its production with a minimum of investments to be committed.
 But reassuring statements to Westerners are no longer enough.
 No giant fields have been discovered for thirty years, the deposits are aging and extraction techniques have found their limits.
-With the approach of the test of truth, Saudi Arabia has just admitted that in reality 2-3 years it would take to increase production, the huge investments price for an unsatisfactory amount and probably oil bad quality.
+With the approach of the test of truth, Saudi Arabia has just admitted that in reality, it would take 2-3 years to increase production, at the cost of colossal investments, for an unsatisfactory quantity and an oil probably bad quality.

 Conclusion: quite disturbing.